What Is Miso? Exploring Its Types, Uses, and Nutritional Benefits

 Miso Soup

 Miso soup is perhaps the most iconic Japanese dish involving miso.
 Its simplicity lies in its beauty, with miso paste providing a rich, umami base.
-Often complemented with tofu, seaweed, and green onions, this Japanese classic is one of our personal favourites.
+Often complemented with tofu, seaweed, and green onions, this Japanese classic is one of our personal favourites that we even love for breakfast.

 Miso In Miso Soup